Westcliff University – Accessibility Policy

 This policy addresses the use of Personal Information collected, used, processed and disseminated by Westcliff University.

-Westcliff University (Westcliff) is committed to maintaining the privacy and security of any collected confidential or highly sensitive Personal Information from students, faculty, staff, alumni and others (aka data subjects) who share information with Westcliff.
+Westcliff University is committed to maintaining the privacy and security of any collected confidential or highly sensitive Personal Information from students, faculty, staff, alumni and others (aka data subjects) who share information with the university.

-- Processing is necessary for compliance with a legal obligation to which Westcliff is subject
+- Processing is necessary for compliance with a legal obligation to which Westcliff University is subject

 - Processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into an agreement